 According to a recent Forbes report, 48% of small business owners lost money in the past year and say they’re struggling with debt.
 Unfortunately, obtaining capital and financing is more complicated than ever.
 In one study, the Institute for Local Self-Reliance found that 43% of small businesses tried to get a loan in the past four years but were unsuccessful.

 Finding startup business loans and small business financing isn’t always easy, but it can be made much more straightforward.
 All it takes is a proper understanding of your financial situation and potential financing options (in some cases, this can even include a small business loan without collateral) and the right financial partner who’s willing to work with you and your unique needs and goals.
-For example, if you want to get support throughout the process, you can contact First Down Funding as they are specialized in helping small business owners secure small business funding.

 Conventional Secured Loans